Create Indestructible SBC's with overlayfs--Part II--uv, flask, and systemd

 • How does overlayfs work at a deeper level?

-• How do we change the read-only OS to do things like change configuration files and perform updates?
+• How do we change the read-only OS to do things like add programs, change configuration files and perform updates?

 TESTING OVERLAYFS WITH VM's

-Creating the first VM was pretty easy, here are the steps:
+Creating the first VM was pretty easy, here are the commands to enter into the Linux terminal:

 #in Debian, add user your username to sudoers